Single Sources of Truth

 import { z, schema } from '@green-stack/schemas'

-In the Project Structure docs, we talked about how predictable patterns in how you architect your folders and files can help you move faster through automating the repetitive parts.
+In the Project Structure docs, we talked about how predictable patterns in folders and files can help you move faster through automation.

-This guide dives into how zod (opens in a new tab) based schemas can help you gain even more speed through a predictable way of defining your data shapes when paired with tooling built around it:
+This guide explains how Zod based schemas can help you gain even more speed through a predictable way of defining your data shapes, when paired with tooling built around it:

-A core feature of Aetherspace as a starter template is taking what works and making it better.
-This is why we invented schema() is a tiny wrapper around zod's z.object().
+A core feature of this universal starterkit is taking what works and making it better.
+This is why we invented schema() as a tiny wrapper around zod’s z.object().
 You can use it to define your datastructures just once for the entire monorepo.

 zod is a schema validation library built with Typescript in mind.
-By extending it with schema(), we can leverage its powerful features to create single sources of truth for GraphQL, API handlers, Database Models and Automatic Docs as well.
+By extending it with schema(), we can leverage its powerful features to create single sources of truth for GraphQL, API handlers, Database Models and even automatic component docs.

 Why Single Sources of Truth?

-Think about all the code related to the shape of data in your app:
+Think of all the places you may need to (re)define the shape of data.

 The problem